billpg/HashBack/README.md

 The hash is saved as a text file to her web file server using the random filename selected earlier.
 With this in place, the POST request can be sent to the SASS API.

-The Sass website recieves this request and validates the request body, finding it valid.
+The Sass website receives this request and validates the request body, finding it valid.
 It then examines the value of the `VerifyUrl` property and finds an active user as owner of that URL, Carol.

 Not yet knowing for sure if the request came from the real Carol or not, it makes a new GET request to retrieve that text file at the supplied URL.
 Once it arrives it compares the hash inside that file with the hash it calculated for itself from the request body.
 As the two hashes match, it concludes the request did genuinely come from Carol.

-Satsfied the requyest is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.
+Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.
 ```
 {
     "BearerToken": "TODO",